• Skip to primary navigation

 • ¼ teaspoon black pepper

-• For garnish: lemon wedges, chopped parsley, chopped dill, and/or vegan tartar sauce (optional)
+• Lemon wedges, chopped parsley, chopped dill, (optional for garnish)

 US Customary - Metric